zalando/postgres-operator/docs/reference/cluster_manifest.md

   It allows you to mount existing PersistentVolumeClaims, ConfigMaps and Secrets inside the StatefulSet.
   Also an `emptyDir` volume can be shared between initContainer and statefulSet.
   Additionaly, you can provide a `SubPath` for volume mount (a file in a configMap source volume, for example).
-  You can also specify in which container the additional Volumes will be mounted with the `targetContainers` option.
+  You can also specify in which container the additional Volumes will be mounted with the `targetContainers` array option.
+  If `targetContainers` is empty, additional volumes will be mounted only in the `postgres` container.
-  If `targetContainers` is empty or equal to `all` it will be mounted in all containers (Spilo + sidecars).
+  If you set the `all` special item, it will be mounted in all containers (postgres + sidecars).
+  Else you can set the list of target containers in which the additional volumes will be mounted (eg : postgres, telegraf)

 ## Postgres parameters